natcap/natural-capital-footprint-impact/README.md

 If the polygon does not overlap the centerpoint of any pixel:
     Statistics are calculated from the set of pixel(s) that intersect the bounding box of the polygon
 ```
-If this causes problems, you may try resampling the ecosystem service layers to a finer resolution.
+If this causes problems, you may try resampling the ecosystem service layers to a finer (smaller) resolution.

 ## Output formats